 Income and employment in Arkansas

 Arkansas is a right-to-work state.
-That means employees cannot be denied employment depending on whether they are affiliated or not affiliated with a union.
-An employee also cannot be forced to join or leave a union against their will and are not obligated to pay union dues.
-However, employees are still allowed to enjoy union benefits even if they are not a union member.
+That means employees cannot be denied employment based on whether they are affiliated or not affiliated with a union.
+Employees can also not be forced to join or leave a union against their will and are not obligated to pay union dues.
+However, employees are still allowed to enjoy union benefits even if they are not union members.

-Moreover, Arkansas is an employment-at-will state, which means an employer can terminate employment at any given more and for any reason.
-In the same vein, employees can resign at any given moment and for any reason at all.
-That basically means an employer and employee do not guarantee they will uphold employment.
+Moreover, Arkansas is an employment-at-will state, which means an employer can terminate employment at any time and for any reason.
+In the same vein, employees can resign at any moment and for any reason.
+That means an employer and employee do not guarantee they will uphold employment.

-Arkansas has an income tax that ranges between 2% and 5.9% The state also imposes a state sales tax of 6.5%.
-With the local taxes factored in, the total sales tax rate can range between 6.5% and 12.625%.
+Arkansas’s income tax ranges between 2% and 4.4%.
+The state also imposes a 6.5% state sales tax.
+The average combined state and local sales tax rate is 9.45%.

 Arkansas housing market

-A high number of homes (31.8%) have sold above listing price because the housing market is competitive and bidding wars are more common.
-The capital of Arkansas, Little Rock, has a median home price of $235,000, whereas Bentonville has sky high average listing prices of $925,000 since the northwest is fairly popular.
-But if you’re drawn to the northwest, you’re better off searching for homes in Fayetteville because you could find a home for half the price ($398,950) of a home in Bentonville.
+Bigger cities come with higher expenses.
+The capital of Arkansas, Little Rock, has an average home price of $210,195, whereas Bentonville has a significantly higher average listing price of $458,251 since the northwest is fairly popular.
+But if you’re drawn to the northwest, you’re better off searching for homes in Fayetteville because you could find a home for a lower price ($359,350).

-For those seeking mortgage relief, the state of Arkansas helps through the Arkansas Homeowner Assistance Fund (HAF).
-If you are finding it challenging making rental payments, seek assistance through Arkansas’s rental programs.
+The state of Arkansas helps those seeking mortgage relief through the Arkansas Homeowner Assistance Fund (HAF).
+If you are finding it challenging to make rental payments, seek assistance through Arkansas’s rental programs.

 Talk to a HUD-certified housing counselor to get help with the housing challenges you’re facing

-With affordable property taxes, warm weather and a low cost of living, it’s no surprise people are drawn to Arkansas for retirement.
-And since the state income tax is fairly average (between 2%-5.9%), people may consider states with no income tax as more appealing.
-This is especially true when you consider 35% of retirees rely on Social Security for 90% of their income.
+With affordable property taxes, warm weather, and a low cost of living, it’s no surprise people are drawn to Arkansas for retirement.
+And since the state income tax is fairly average (between 2%-4.4%), people may consider states with no income tax more appealing.

 Average Arkansas insurance premiums

-Arkansas, much like most states in the U.S., operates under a fault-based system for car accidents.
-That means if you are “at-fault” for causing a collision, you will be responsible for the collision and any other expenses.
-Auto insurance premiums are fairly high at $1,462.
+Much like most U.S. states, Arkansas operates under a fault-based system for car accidents.
+That means if you are “at fault” for causing a collision, you will be responsible for the collision and any other expenses.
+Auto insurance premiums are fairly high at $2,374.

-As of 2019, Wisconsin was home to 197,138 Veterans.
-These resources are available to help Veterans that are facing unemployment, homelessness, and other hardships.
+According to the Census Bureau, Arkansas is home to 178,677 Veterans.
+These resources are available to help Veterans facing unemployment, homelessness, and other hardships.

 The Arkansas Department of Veteran Affairs National crisis hotline: (800) 273-8255 Florida Veterans Support Line: (501) 683-2382 Headquarters: 501 Woodlane Drive, Suite 401N Little Rock, Arkansas 72201 (501) 683-1787